Chapplication/chatty-friend/README.md

 ### Cold-start on the Pi:
 - install chatty friend using the Pi image instructions (see deployment instructions below)
-- boot the Pi and attach to the hotspot it provides using the chatty_friend SSID (password 'assistant')
+- boot the Pi and attach an external device (phone/browser) to the hotspot it provides (chatty / assistant)
 - point your browser to 10.42.0.1 and configure:
    - provide a wifi SSID and Wifi Password for it to use insteasd of its hotspot
    - enter the default password chatty friend password 'assistant'
    - configure a new password
-   - condigure a primary email contact and email server credentials
+   - configure a primary email contact and email server credentials
    - configure an OpenAI realtime key under the 'secrets' configuration by pasting json into the window:
    {
      "chat_api_key": "sk-proj-your-openai-api-key-here"